-Nerve damage is often caused by trauma, such as blows and violent collisions suffered in motor vehicle accidents, falls or sports injuries.
-The intense pain caused by nerve damage can leave the injured person unable to work or to perform simple daily tasks.
+Nerve damage is often caused by trauma, such as blows and violent collisions suffered in motor vehicle accidents, falls, or sports injuries.
+The intense pain caused by nerve damage can leave the injured person unable to work or perform simple daily tasks.

 If you have suffered nerve damage or paralysis in an accident, you may be worried about how you will support your family and regain your quality of life in the years ahead.
 If you are dealing with nerve damage from an accident someone else caused, contact a Raleigh personal injury lawyer at Younce, Vtipil, Baznik & Banks, P.A., today.
 We can explain your legal options for seeking compensation from those responsible for your nerve damage injury.

 When you are a client of Younce, Vtipil, Baznik & Banks, P.A., you work directly with an experienced and compassionate legal team.
 Our personal injury lawyers have earned the highest rating from the respected Martindale-Hubbell Law Directory.
 We’ll fight for you, so you can focus on healing and getting your life back together.

 Contact us online now or at 919-661-9000 for a free consultation about your legal right to compensation for nerve damage injury.
 Staff members at our firm speak fluent Spanish as well as English.